DaveMDS/node-red-contrib-tasmota/README.md

 ![Light Flow](/media/light.png?raw=true)

-### Send any Tasmota command
+### Send custom Tasmota commands

-All the nodes support an additional mode where you can send anyTasmota command or a list of commands to the device.
+All the nodes support an additional mode where you can send any Tasmota command or a list of commands to the device.
 This can be used for example to change device configuration or to send specific commands not supported by the node itself.